Toward Invisible CAM: Why the Future of Making Demands the Disappearance of Manufacturing Complexity

 An invisible CAM would eliminate these entirely.
 A revision to the source document shouldn't ever be any more disruptive than editing a written document before printing it.

-With only a few changes to the philosophy of what Computer Aided Manufacturing is supposed to be from an expectation standpoint, including the changes described above, users will never again have to memorize a long sequence of steps just to bring an object into the real world.
+With only a few changes to the philosophy of what Computer Aided Manufacturing is supposed to be from a user expectation standpoint, including the changes described above, people will never again have to memorize a long sequence of steps just to bring an object into the real world.

 CAM can and should become both transparent and invisible.
-And when it does, designers and makers at every level of experience will finally be free to do what they set out to do in the first place, to get busy making things.
+And when it does, architects, engineers, designers, and makers at every level of experience will finally be free to do what they set out to do in the first place, which is to get busy making things.